chrisanag1985/fetch_mandiant_threatintel/README.md

 ## For Splunk Consumption

-Add flag `--splunk-convert` in order to add the extra field `last_seen_index` which is used from Mandiant Threat Intel App as timestamp.
+Add flag `--splunk-convert` to make transformations in order to be consumed from Mandiant Threat Intel App.